pzhaojohnson/rnacanvas.draw.bases.outlines/README.md

 ### `constructor()`

-With the `BaseOutline` class constructor, the DOM node corresponding to the base outline and its owner base are explicitly specified.
+With the `BaseOutline` class constructor, the DOM node corresponding to a base outline and its owner base are explicitly specified.

-Currently, DOM nodes corresponding to base outlines can only be SVG circle elements, but this type definition might get expanded in the future (e.g., to include SVG rect and polygon elements as well).
+Currently, the DOM node corresponding to a base outline can only be an SVG circle element, but this type definition might get expanded in the future (e.g., to include SVG rect and polygon elements as well).